ONLC-Classes/XTBD10---Tableau-Data-Visualization/README.md

 # XTBD10---Tableau-Data-Visualization

-Book used for class:  Communicating Data with Tableau,  Author: Ben Jones, Publisher: O'Reilly
+Book used for this class:  Communicating Data with Tableau,  Author: Ben Jones, Publisher: O'Reilly